-A recent analysis looked at over 1.4 billion hacked passwords and found that many of them were shockingly simple.
-Quite a few people were even careless enough to use "11111", "12345" or the good old "password".
-Anyone using such a password shouldn't be surprised at hacked accounts.
-If you want to know exactly which passwords are most commonly used and how long it takes to crack them, check out Nordpass' "Top 200 most common passwords of the year 2020".
+A recent analysis looked at over 1.4 billion hacked passwords and found that many of them are shockingly simple.
+Quite a number of people were even so careless that they used "11111", "12345" or the good old "password".
+Anyone using such a password shouldn't be surprised about hacked accounts.
+If you want to know exactly which passwords are most commonly used and how long it takes to crack them, check out the "Top 200 most common passwords of the year 2020" from Nordpass.

 Another issue we need to remember is people recycling passwords.
 With dozens of apps, accounts, websites and devices demanding credentials from us, it takes a lot of effort to remember different passwords for all of them.
 But if you use the same password for multiple - or even all - of your accounts, you're taking a huge risk.
 If anyone manages to crack one of your accounts, they automatically have access to the rest of them too.

 Getting started with 2FA

 At first glance, two-factor authentication looks like a typical login process.
 To gain access to a website or app, you'll be asked to enter your username and password.
 But that's just the first step.
 After that, you'll be asked for one more piece of information - in addition to your username and password.
 Most of the time, this additional information is from one of these categories: